 Mountains in the east: the Saint Catherine Protectorate

 This 4350 km² area south of Sinai was declared a national park in 1996.
-The protectorate contains Egyptʼs highest mountain, Mount Katharina (2641 metres), as well as Mount Sinai.
-This area is part of a total of 640 km² that was declared a World Heritage Site by UNESCO in 2002.
+Here you will find Egyptʼs highest mountain, Mount Katharina (2641 metres), as well as Mount Sinai.
+Within this protectorate, an area of 640 km² was declared a World Heritage Site by UNESCO in 2002.
 The Saint Catherine area has a unique desert ecosystem, consisting of a great variety of animal and plant species that only occur in this area.
 The area is also home to important historical and religious sites, such as the Monastery of St Catherine.
 All this makes this nature reserve ideal not only for walks, but also for historical and religious tourism.

 Water in the north: the protected Qarun Lake

 In the province of el-Fayoum, about 80 kilometres south-west of Cairo, this saltwater lake lies below sea level.
 The area, which lies in the middle of the desert, has become a unique ecosystem on the planet thanks to its fascinating biological diversity both in and outside the water.
 Apart from its biological importance, Qarun is also a place of archaeological interest due to the abundance of fossils of flora and fauna of the area.
 In the 40 million years of its existence, many people and animals have gathered around the lake.
 Today, enormous numbers of birds are found there, from flamingos, swans and parakeets to ducks, eagles and hawks.

 Pure desert in the west: the oasis of Siwa